sachi1n/haplodiploidy-eusociality/README.md

 ## Eusociality evolved at a much higher rate in haplodiploid insects

 ### Reference Information
-This is the README file for the dataset associated with the paper "Eusociality evolved at a much higher rate in haplodiploid insects".
+This is the README file for the dataset associated with the manuscript "Eusociality evolved at a much higher rate in haplodiploid insects".
 This file uses Markdown syntax and has a .md extension

 ---
 ### General details of this README

 * **File name:** README(.md)
-* **Author(s):** Sachin Suresh
+* **Author:** Sachin Suresh
-* **Contributors(s):** Timothy A. Linksvayer
+* **Contributors:** Timothy A. Linksvayer
 * **Date created:** 01/01/2025 (mm/dd/yyyy)
 * **Date modified:** 01/01/2025 (mm/dd/yyyy)
 ---